ImagicTheCat/Tsux/README.md

 ## Installation
 ### Requirements
-You will need the FastCGI library.
-Under a linux distribution like debian you will find the `libfcgi-dev` package (or `fcgi` under Archlinux).
+You need the FastCGI library.
+Under a linux distribution like debian you will find the `libfcgi-dev` package.
+It's `fcgi` under Archlinux.

 ### Compilation
 For the moment, Tsux don't have version or package.